TBG-Platform/frontend/README.md

 Other than the above point, MobX is pretty easy to use!
 Their documentation is here if you want to find out more: https://mobx.js.org/README.html

 Using MobX means we can keep all logic outside of our components as much as possible.
-You should avoid having functions inside your react components; each major component should have its own ComponentState.ts which holds the callbacks and state values for components.
+You should avoid having functions inside your react components; each major component should have its own ComponentState.ts which holds the callbacks and state values for the component.
 A major benefit to this system is that if we choose to swap out components the business logic in unaffected; you can drop in new components or make major changes this way without having to worry about losing any logic which should remain the same.

 # Editor